 Earlier this week Wizz Air issued a statement to passengers saying: “All affected passengers are being informed about the schedule changes, offered refund and rebooking options as well as hotel accommodation.
 Wizz Air will be keeping passengers informed via SMS/email about their flight’s status on 18th and 19th of July.”

 Italy’s ITA Airways is rerouting some flights to Comiso airport, also on the east coast of Sicily.
 It has advised passengers to “check your flight status on Flight Info before travelling to the airport.”

-Ryanair has said: “All passengers who have been affected by a cancellation or an airport change will be notified of their options.”
+Ryanair have said: “All passengers who have been affected by a cancellation or an airport change will be notified of their options.”
 They have also advised passengers to check the Ryanair app for updates.